The Daily Tar Heel: Accolades and awards

-The DTH has been recognized as one of the best college newspapers in the country.
-It was named the best college newspaper by The Princeton Review in 2007 and 2011 and appeared in the list's top 5 in 2010, 2012, and 2013.
+The DTH was named the best college newspaper by The Princeton Review in 2007 and 2011 and appeared in the list's top 5 in 2010, 2012, and 2013.
 Additionally, The Daily Tar Heel has won many awards over the years at the national level.
 Listed below are some of the prominent honors the DTH has received.
 Years noted represent the previous school year, unless otherwise noted.